aquatiger/journal/README.md

 This is a journal of my programming journey.

 ## 19Jul18
 Worked on JavaScript for LaunchCode today.
 Definitely productive.
+Signed up for StackOverflow today.
+That was definitely an experience.

 ## 17Jul18
 Worked a lot on JavaScript today.
 Seemed to get VirtualBox working, still more to do.